 Here are 10 ways you can ease into Earth Day:

 5. Buy pantry items like flour, oats, nuts, in bulk.
-Earth Fare you can even buy maple syrup in bulk.
+One World Zero Waste and Whole Foods offers the opportunity to buy bulk.
 This saves the packaging and the price is better too.
 Simply bring your containers to the store, have them weighed at customer service and go fill them up.
 Whole Foods and One World Zero Waste(details below) offer bulk options as well.
-Oh and the satisfaction
+Oh and the satisfaction!
+Ahh!

 6. Buy smart – you are voting with your dollars.
 These two options (I have both set up on auto ship) are great waste reducers and just as easy as Amazon: Drops laundry detergent and toilet paper, paper towels and tissues from Who Gives a Crap? (that link gives you $10 off your first order) Funny name I know but they make great paper with less waste and do good at the same time.

 7. Check out One World Zero Waste in Tequesta.
-This is a great store and the neatest family.
+This is a great store and you get to shop local.
 They will gladly take the time to help you learn how to make shifts that can make a big difference.
 In addition to great items like a composter, glass jars, and so on they also have delish fresh nut “milks” and classes in things like worm composting, making your own milk and more.

 8. Get your kids bought in.
 When they ask for an LOL doll ask them if they wouldn’t like to put that $12 towards a trip to Lion Country Safari, remind them the amount of plastic that goes straight into the garbage for a toy that brings limited joy.
 Let them see the impact of plastic.
 Do a beach cleanup – just grab a bucket and a little persons hand and go- its actually fun!
 Consider adoption a turtle from Loggerhead Marine Life, or a pass to the Zoo or Science Museum as a birthday gift for gifting at kids birthday parties in lieu of picking up something from Target.
 We also love giving the NatGeo kids magazine subscription for year round nature – the gift that keeps on giving.